babylonhealth/ios-playbook/Cookbook/Technical-Documents/Localizations.md

 # How to deal with Localizations

-In project we can add a new Localization.
+In our project we can add a new Localization.
 But that is not in target level.
-Babylon needs to have a different sets of languages/locales per product.
+Babylon needs to have different sets of languages/locales per product.

 | Babylon and NHS111 | BabylonKSA | Telus | Babylon US and Ascension |
 |--------|--------|--------|--------|
 | - British English | - Arabic | - Canadian English<br>- Canadian French (soon) | - American English<br>- American Spanish |